Brooks, Alberta: Sports

 Brooks is home to a Western Canadian Baseball League franchise named the Brooks Bombers.
 They play at Elks Field in the Quad Ball Diamond Complex.

 Government

 Brooks City Council consists of one mayor and six councillors.
-The last election was held in October 2017.
-John Petrie has been mayor since 2021.
+In August 2021, former Mayor Barry Morishita stepped down from the position of mayor to run for leadership of the Alberta Party.
+John Petrie was elected as Mayor in October 2023.

 Education

 Brooks has three high schools, three junior high schools, five elementary schools, three primary schools, and two alternative schools.
 The schools are operated by Grasslands Public Schools, Christ the Redeemer School Division (Catholic) and Francosud (Francophone).
 Brooks also has a satellite campus of Medicine Hat College.
 The Brooks Public Library was established in 1951.

 Health care

 Acute medical care is provided at the Brooks Health Centre.